sscott33/snow-sensor/README.md

 ```
 Note that the testing suite installer is intended to be run on a fresh install
 of Raspberry Pi OS.
 Similar deployment files may be created in the future for
 updating the software of the snow sensors.
+Also note that one should not run a
+"curl | bash" style command without first looking at the contents of the file
+to be executed.